kdmccormick/tutor-contrib-kdmccormick/README.rst

 Installing packages and re-generating assets
 ============================================

-With ``quickdev``, your containers (whether mounted with edx-platform or not) come ready-to-use with updated reqiurements and static assets.
+With ``quickdev``, your containers (whether mounted with edx-platform or not) come ready-to-use with updated requirements and static assets.
 However, if you have modified:

 * the Python requirements lists under edx-platform/requirements,
 * the NPM requirements lists in package-lock.json,